db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 ### Mill-Max sockets (optional)

-Mill-Max sockets can be installed on the 5 small circular pins used for the encoder (not used for the larger oval shaped holes), and for the 2 pins used for the Choc switch that can be installed in the same position.
+Mill-Max sockets can be installed on the 5 small circular pins used for the encoder (not used for the larger oval shaped mounting point holes), and for the 2 pins used for the Choc switch that can be installed in the same position.
+(See photo below)

-To make it easier to install these, it's best to do it before anything has been soldered to the top side of the board, so that you can lay the board flat with the Mill-Max sockets in place, and they'll be pressed firmly into the PCB.
+To make it easier to install these, it's best to do it before anything has been soldered to the top side of the PCB, so that you can lay the board flat with the Mill-Max sockets in place, and they'll be pressed firmly into the PCB.
 To install them, place them into the holes, then tape over them on the front side of the board to keep them in place.
 Masking tape works well for this.

 ![Masking tape over mill-max sockets](images/build_guide_choc_wireless/mill-max-sockets-with-masking-tape.jpg)

-Then, flip the board over, making sure they're pressed into place firmly before and during soldering, and solder them on the back side of the PCB, where the diodes and sockets are soldered.
+Then, flip the board over, making sure they're pressed into place firmly before and during soldering, and solder them from the back side of the PCB, where the diodes and sockets are soldered.
 It helps to have a very small diameter solder wire (I prefer 0.5mm) to solder the sockets.
-Heat up the side of the socket and the through hole pad together, then feed a small amount of solder into the joint until the solder wicks around the edge of the socket and covers the PCB pad.
+Heat up the side of the socket and the through hole pad together, then feed a small amount of solder into the joint until the solder wicks around the edge of the socket.
 Be careful to avoid getting any solder into the center of the socket.

 ![Mill-Max installation locations](images/build_guide_choc_wireless/encoder-chocswitch-millmax-locations.png)
 See above for locations where Mill-Max sockets can be installed:
-- Pins 1 through 5 are used by the encoder
+- Pins 1 through 5 are used by the encoder.
+Mill-Max sockets can be installed here if desired.
-- Pins 6 and 7 are use by the choc switch (these are reversed on the opposite half)
+- Pins 6 and 7 are use by the choc switch (these are reversed on the opposite half).
+These can also use Mill-Max sockets.

 Pins 8 and 9 are mounting point attachments for the encoder.
-If desired, these 2 pins can be soldered after installing the encoder to provide more stability.
+These 2 pins can be soldered to the mounting legs of the encoder to provide more stability.

 If not using Mill-Max sockets, the encoder or Choc switch can be soldered in at a later step.
 If installing a Choc switch without Mill-Max sockets, do this after all other components have been installed and the top plate is put in place.
-Probably best to leave it until the very last step to install.
+Probably best to leave the switch until the very last step to install if you choose this option.

 ### The LEDs (optional)